Wales imposes two-week lockdown: 'everybody must stay at home'

-CARDIFF (Reuters) - Wales will impose a two-week “firebreak” lockdown from Friday in which everybody apart from essential workers must stay at home to combat an accelerating second wave of the COVID-19 outbreak.
+CARDIFF (Reuters) - Wales will impose a two-week “fire-break” lockdown from Friday in which everybody apart from essential workers must stay at home to combat an accelerating second wave of COVID-19.

-Welsh First Minister Mark Drakeford said he understood that people were tired of COVID-19 restrictions but that the imposition of rules was essential as critical care units were already full.
+Welsh First Minister Mark Drakeford said he understood that people were tired of coronavirus restrictions but tougher rules were essential as critical care units were already full.

 “It will have to be sharp and deep in order to have the impact we need,” Drakeford told reporters.
 “Everyone in Wales will be required to stay at home.”

 The lockdown will begin on Friday at 1700 GMT and end on Nov.
 9. Everybody but essential workers will have to work from home.
-All non-essential retail, leisure, hospitality and tourist businesses will have to close in Wales.
-Places of worship will also close.
+All non-essential retail, leisure, hospitality and tourist businesses will have to close in Wales, as will places of worship.

+Most children apart from some older students will return to school in the second week after the half-term holiday.

+Business affected will be supported by a 300 million pound ($390 million) fund, Drakeford said.

 The United Kingdom recorded 16,982 new daily cases of COVID-19 in the space of 24 hours, according to government data issued on Sunday, up from 16,717 the previous day.
 Wales recorded 950 cases, up from just 400 at the start of the month.